StereoPythonics/Tcp.Framing/README.md

 }
 ```

-In many cases this will wrap athe ```IFramedBlobStreamWriter``` methods, using a temorary MemoryStream to get your bytes.
+In many cases this will wrap the ```IFramedBlobStreamWriter``` methods, using a temorary MemoryStream to get your bytes.

 ```csharp
 public byte[] FrameBlob(ReadOnlySpan<byte> input)